Bintang-R17/Bintang-R17/README.md

   🧑‍💻 Informatics Student & Tech Explorer <br>
   💬 Passionate in Web Dev, Design, and Anime-styled UI <br>
   📍 Based in Indonesia | Code, Games and Design Graphics
+ | I'd like to share open discuss with everyone
 </p>

 ---